lemire/JavaFastPFOR/README.md

 (4.5 GB/s).
 It is significantly faster than generic codecs (such as Snappy, LZ4 and so on) when compressing arrays of integers.

+The library is used in [LinkedIn Pinot](https://github.com/linkedin/pinot), a realtime distributed OLAP datastore.
 Part of this library has been integrated in Parquet (http://parquet.io/).
 A modified version of the library is included in the search engine Terrier (http://terrier.org/).
 This libary is used by ClueWeb